Düsseldorf-Eller Süd station

 Düsseldorf-Eller Süd station is located approximately 5 kilometres south of Düsseldorf Hauptbahnhof in the district of Eller in the city of Düsseldorf in the German state of North Rhine-Westphalia.
 It is on the Cologne–Duisburg line and is classified by Deutsche Bahn as a category 5 station.
-It is served by Rhine-Ruhr S-Bahn line S6 every 20 minutes, and by a few services of line S68 in the peak hour.
+It is served by Rhine-Ruhr S-Bahn line S6 every 20 minutes, and by a few services of line S68 during the peak hour.

 Location

 The station is located between the districts of Düsseldorf-Wersten, Düsseldorf-Eller, and Dusseldorf-Oberbilk.
 It has a central island platform and is elevated above Karlsruher Straße, on which its entrance is located.
 A second entrance is located on the underpass between Sturmstraße and Konradstraße.

 Services

 Currently, the station is served by two S-Bahn lines and four bus lines.